aodn/utilities/pipeline/talend_test/README.md

 ## Requirements

-The example tests have been configured to work with the [PO Box for Talend Open Studio 7](https://github.com/aodn/chef/blob/master/doc/README.po-box7.md) so get this launched first.
+The example tests have been configured to work with the [PO stack](https://github.com/aodn/chef/blob/master/doc/README.pipeline-box.md) so get this launched first.
 They are written using Ansible.